 The first obligation to fulfilling our mission is to award Scholarships for high school seniors.

-At UTBEF, we do more than providing a $2000 scholarship to help with the cost of a college degree.
+At UTBEF, we do more than provide a $2000 scholarship to help with the cost of a post-secondary certificate or degree.
 We guide our scholarship recipients and their families through the transition from high school to college by providing mentoring, information, and resources to assist them in their journey.
-We also help by raising awareness through public outreach and media.

 To be eligible for consideration, students must meet the following requirements: